snowyu/custom-ability.js/README.md

 ## Usage

-suppose we wanna add the RefCount ability to any class directly.
+Suppose we wanna add the RefCount ability to any class directly.

-the RefCount ability will add the following members to your class. and you should implement the `destroy` method which will be called by `release`/`free`.
+the `RefCount` ability will add the following members to your class. and you should implement the `destroy` method which will be called by `release`/`free`.

 * properties:
-  * RefCount *(integer)*: the reference count.
+  * `RefCount` *(integer)*: the reference count.
 * methods:
   * `release()`/`free()`: Decrements reference count for this instance.
     If it is becoming less than 0, the object would be (self) destroyed.